g-skiba/ACOFramework/README.md

 ### 1. Introduction:

-ACO Framework is created for <b><i>"Inteligencja Obliczeniowa"</i></b> course on
+First version of ACO Framework was created for <b><i>"Inteligencja Obliczeniowa"</i></b> course on
 <i>University of Science and Technology in Cracow.</i>
-Created to effective solve Ant Colony Optimization problems in Scala.
+Created to effectively solve Ant Colony Optimization problems in Scala.
 It's also prepared for multi objective optimization.

 ---